Oil steadies around levels prevailing before U.S.-Iran attacks

 Analysts in a Reuters poll had expected a drop of 3.6 million barrels.

-(Graphic: U.S. petroleum inventories click, here)
+(Graphic : U.S. petroleum inventories click, here)

 JPMorgan analysts maintained their forecast for Brent to average $64.50 a barrel this year.